-In this guide we’ll cover everything you need to know about sales – from what it’s all about and the tactics you might use, to how it all works and maximizing your results.
+In this guide, we’ll cover everything you need to know about B2B sales – from what it’s about and the tactics you might use, to how it all works and maximizing your results.

 Whether you’ve already dipped your toe in the water, or this is all new to you, you’ll find clear explanations and best practice advice that will set you well on your way towards a winning sales formula for your business.